EqualityAI/Checklist/README.md

 ## Contributing to the Checklist

 Contributions are welcome\!
 Reviewing, collating, and curating the literature is an on-going process that will require a community of developers, academics and experts with the north star of patients' wellbeing and health outcomes in mind.
-If you are interested in participating, users may open Issues using the github web ui by first selecting the `Issues tab`, then clicking `New Issue`, filling out the prompts and clicking `Submit new issue`.
+If you are interested in participating, users may open Issues by first selecting the `Issues tab`, then clicking `New Issue`, filling out the prompts and clicking `Submit new issue`.
+Please share bugs you experience, code improvements, comments, and even new ideas using Issues.

+A few examples of how you can participate are:
+1. Contribute code to the shiny app to make it easy to use, improve user experience, update functionality, debug, etc.
+2. Review and increase the rigor of our statistical methods (i.e. fairness metrics, or bias detection).
+For example, do you have a better method for determining a bias and/or correcting a bias.

 ## Citations <a name="citations"></a>
 1. Paulus, J.K., Kent, D.M.
 Predictably unequal: understanding and addressing concerns that algorithmic clinical prediction may increase health disparities. npj Digit.
 Med.
 3, 99 (2020). https://doi.org/10.1038/s41746-020-0304-9